christychoma75/Interview_pre/source/helloworld/src/com/tomgu/offer/Readme.txt

 for each char c, push into stack(mark as used) -> build left -> pop(mark as not used) aab -> for index, if index-1 == index, the same char; then if the index-1 not used,
       indicates that index is the next position, but it sames to index-1, we ignore it.
+31: boolean operator && can stop the computation
+35: to build n numbers